To Telic or Not to Telic: Why Retirement Feels Psychologically Strange

 You participate in them.

-Without realizing it, many people continue approaching retirement through the same achievement framework that shaped their working lives:
+Your externally imposed momentum has all but disappeared.
+If you don’t recognize or accept that, then many people will instinctively continue approaching life through the same achievement framework that shaped their working years.

 But retirement may require a different relationship with life itself.